1955 Yuba–Sutter floods: Flooding

 The floods were initially triggered by very heavy rainfall across California; 15.3 in of rainfall were recorded in Shasta County on December 20.
 In Humboldt County, the communities of Dyerville and Elinor were destroyed.
 On December 22, the city of Santa Cruz was hit by the highest level of flooding ever recorded in the area; three people were killed during flooding in the city.
 The town of Weott, located at the south fork of the Eel River, also sustained heavy damage.
 The crest of the flood was just under 43 ft.

 Near Scotia, the Eel River broke its previous discharge flow record set in December 1937.
 In Klamath, flood waters reportedly reached as high as 18 ft as the Klamath River broke its discharge record.
 Several other rivers and small streams also broke previously set discharge and flow records.
 Several small communities along the Eel River, including Pepperwood, California, were heavily damaged or completely wiped out by the floods.
-More than 1,000 people evacuated the city of Palo Alto as the San Franasquita Creek overflowed.
+More than 1,000 people evacuated the city of Palo Alto as the San Francisquito Creek overflowed.